viodotcom/jyafn/docs/extensions/lightgbm.md

 ### Methods

-The `Lighgbm` resource has these three methods:
+The `Lightgbm` resource has these three methods:

 ```rust
 // Predicts the probability of each class, given a list of feature values.